Shaker Heights High School: Academic program

 Shaker Heights High School offers 23 Advanced Placement courses, the largest advanced Advanced Placement in Cuyahoga County.
 In 2009, 153 students, 38% of students taking Advanced Placement exams, won Advanced Placement Awards because of high scoring on multiple exams, a record for the school.
 The high school began offering International Baccalaureate courses in 2010 and is the only public high school in Cuyahoga County to hold this accreditation.
 The first class of International Baccalaureate Diploma candidates graduated in 2012.
 The district estimates that roughly 90% of Shaker High graduates attend college.
 The high school ranks in the top 2% of high schools in the country by Newsweek Magazine, whose rankings are based on the number of Advanced Placement and International Baccalaureate exams taken.

 Shaker Heights High School sports a science wing with a roughly fifty-seat planetarium and several laboratory rooms.
 Sciences offered include astronomy, biology, chemistry, geology, engineering applications, environmental science, oceanography, project physics and engineering, and physics.

-In addition to English, the school offers six world languages, more than any other public high school in Cuyahoga County, including Chinese, French, German, classical Greek, Latin, and Spanish.
-In addition, Shaker Heights High School is the only public school in the state of Ohio that offers a four-year-long Greek program.
+In addition to English, the school offers six world languages, more than any other public high school in Cuyahoga County, including Chinese, French, German, Latin, and Spanish.
 The high school has a Confucius Classroom supported by the Confucius Institute and the Office of Chinese Language Council International (Hanban).
 The high school also serves as a location for a Chinese language immersion camp affiliated with Ohio State University.
 The high school has two-week-long student exchange programs with the Universidad del Valle de México in Mexico City, Mexico and a semester-long program with the Ratsgymnasium in Goslar, Germany.
 Through other student exchange programs such as the American Field Service, United States Department of State and World Learning, Shaker Heights High School has hosted students for over five decades from dozens of nations, including Argentina, Austria, Belgium, Chile, Colombia, Denmark, Finland, France, Germany, Ghana, Greenland, Hong Kong, Indonesia, Italy, Japan, Kenya, Mexico, New Zealand, Pakistan, Russia, Serbia, Slovakia, Thailand, Turkey, and the United Kingdom.

 The Asian studies class is offered in cooperation with Beachwood High School and the Cleveland Museum of Art.
 The program focuses on the history, literature, art, politics, and contemporary society of China, Japan, and India.
 Students in the class are offered an opportunity to travel to those three countries in the year they are studied.